Interactive System Build

 • The third layer (workspace) is a working layer where you change the source system.

-All three layers will be available in /mnt/scratch directory after boot.
+All three layers will be available in the /mnt/scratch directory after boot.

-You can run programs, change settings, create files; all your changes will be saved in the workspace layer without changing the final image of the new distributive.
+You can run programs, change settings, create files; all your changes will be saved in the workspace layer without changing the final image of the new distribution.

 The process of system building

-Calculate package also includes cl-builder utility used to switch to interactive building mode.
+The calculate-builder package also includes the cl-builder utility used to switch to interactive building mode.

-After building is completed type exit in the console or press ''Ctrl+D'' to exit ''chroot'' environment.
+When building is completed, type exit in console or hit "Ctrl+D" to exit "chroot" environment.

 Installation templates